Friday, December 22, 2017

 200 years ago, when war between England and France spread across half the globe, many believed they were seeing "the Sign of the Times."
 However, Bible scholars of that generation said, ‘This is not the end.
 The good news of the kingdom has not been preached worldwide.’
 (Matthew 24:14)

-120 years ago, no one would have found it noteworthy for someone or some group to say “Peace and Security!”
+110 years ago, no one would have found it noteworthy for someone or some group to say “Peace and Security!”
 Peace was the norm right up until World War broke out.
 When world events in the near future prompt a cry of ‘Peace and Security!’ it will be a significant departure from what we've become used to.
 (1 Thessalonians 5:3)

-100 years ago, if anyone had said, “"Where is this 'coming' he promised?
+100 years ago, if anyone had said, “Where is this 'coming' he promised?
 Ever since our ancestors died, everything goes on as it has since the beginning of creation,” (2 Peter 3:3, 4) it would have been a reasonable question.
 Anyone who has said it since World War One, however, can be viewed as exactly what the prophecy calls them: ridiculous.

-75 years ago, anyone who suggested that man had the potential to ruin the earth would have been locked up in an asylum.
-(Revelation 11:18) The planet was seen as a huge, self-regulating entity that puny man certainly couldn't harm.
-That view changed with the detonation of atomic bombs in the 1940s.
 When the world calmed down after WWII, people tried to go back to normal lives.
 But they were shocked out of their complacency in 1962 when Rachel Carson revealed in her book “Silent Spring” that, rather than “Better living through chemistry,” as the ads were saying, mankind’s chemicals were threatening to destroy the earth.
-Today no one questions the very real possibility of man ruining the earth.

-65 years ago, The Watchtower Announcing Jehovah’s Kingdom reached a milestone 100 languages, giving it the ability to serve 85% of the world’s population.
-The other 15% represent languages spoken by fewer than 10,000 people each, and in most cases those individuals speak other, more common languages.
-In the years since, however, the number of languages of The Watchtower has continued to grow.
-Whether you agree or disagree with the teachings of The Watchtower, it cannot be denied that its message has consistently been "the good news of the kingdom", as Jesus foretold would be declared.
-(Matthew 24:14) It is the most widely read magazine on Earth.
+Whether you agree or disagree with the teachings of The Watchtower, it cannot be denied that its message has consistently preached the "good news of the kingdom", as Jesus foretold would be declared.
+(Matthew 24:14) Today it is the most widely read magazine on Earth.
 Jw.org, is the most widely translated website on earth, currently in over 1000 languages, available to more than 98.8% of the earth’s population.
-There is virtually no person on earth whose only language is so unknown that he cannot hear the good news of the kingdom.
-To put that number in perspective, the official website of the Catholic Church is in 10 languages if you count Latin.
+There is virtually no person on earth whose only language is so obscure that he cannot hear the good news of the kingdom.
+To put that number in perspective, the official website of the Catholic Church is in 10 languages (if you count Latin).
 The next largest 'Christian' religion's official website, for the world's Baptists, is in 7 languages.
-The Mormon website claims 100 languages.
+The Mormon website claims 100 languages, though many of them are machine-generated.
 Few other religions even have an official, worldwide website.

-50 years ago began what has been called ‘The Golden Age of Terrorism.’
-Jesus foretold that the last days would be marked by “fearful sights and from heaven great signs.”
+60 years ago began what has been called ‘The Golden Age of Terrorism.’
+Jesus foretold that the last days would be marked by “fearful sights.”
 (Luke 21:11) According to Greek scholar A.T.
-Robertson, the word fearful sights means:
+Robertson, the word translated fearful sights means:

 Terrors.
 This rare word phobêthra is used only here in the N.T.
 It is from phobeô, to frighten, and occurs only in the plural as here.”

 Bill K. Underwood is the author of several novels and one non-fiction self-help book, all available at Amazon.com.
-You can help support this site by purchasing a book.
+You can help support this site by purchasing one of his books.

 Tuesday, August 29, 2017